Macil/redux-action-log/README.md

 ## API

 This module exports the `createActionLog(options)` function.
+The `options` object may have the following properties:
-The `maxActions` property may be set to null to mean no limit or to a number to set a limit.
+* `limit`: Soft limit to the number of actions recorded.
+May be set to null to mean no limit.
+Defaults to 200.
+* `snapshotInterval`: When this many actions pass, a checkpoint containing a reference to the current state is made.
+A higher number means fewer checkpoints will be kept in memory, but it means that the log must go on longer before being culled.
+May be set to null to mean no checkpoints should be made (this is only sensible when no limit is used too).
+Defaults to 20.

 The function returns an object with the following properties:
 * `enhancer`: Pass this to createStore once.
 * `getLog()`: Returns the object `{initialState, skipped, actions}`.
-* `setMaxActions(n)`: Change the maxActions option.
+* `setLimit(n)`: Change the limit option.
 This will cull the action log if necessary.
 * `clear`: Completely cull the current log.
-It's equivalent to setting maxActions to 0 and then back to the previous value.
+It's similar to setting limit to 0 and then back to its previous value.

 ## Types